Bloating Treatment in Bangalore | SPARSH Hospital

 1. Practice Mindful Eating

 Eat slowly and chew your food thoroughly.
-This not only aids digestion but also minimizes the amount of air swallowed during meals, a common cause of bloating.
+This not only aids digestion but also minimises the amount of air swallowed during meals, a common cause of bloating.

 2. Opt for Smaller, Frequent Meals